 9 images that’ll make you want to visit British Columbia

-Lauren, our Assistant Product Manager for Canada & Alaska, journeyed to British Columbia, Canada where she experienced a stay at Farewell Harbour Lodge: a beautiful floating wilderness lodge where she witnessed an abundance of wildlife including grizzly bears and whales.
+Lauren, Canada & Alaska specialist, journeyed to British Columbia, Canada where she experienced a stay at Farewell Harbour Lodge: a beautiful floating wilderness lodge where she witnessed an abundance of wildlife including grizzly bears and whales.
 From there, Lauren travelled to the mystical islands of Haida Gwaii – home to ancient forests and beautifully rugged coastlines.

-See below for Lauren’s favourite 9 images that capture the essense of her very special trip…
+Below she has collated her favourite 9 photos that capture the essence of her trip…

 Upon arrival at Farewell Harbour Lodge and after a quick bite to eat, our guides kitted us up and took us straight out on one of the boats in search of whales… We didn’t have to wait long!
 Our guide, Marine, hadn’t even finished off the safety demo and we could already see a pod of orca whales leaping ahead of us!